inrupt/solid-client-notifications-js/e2e/browser/test/README.md

 library in the browser, and to verify whether the built code works after a pull request.

-One thing to note is that its dependency on solid-client-access-grants should be on the code _inside this repository_, rather than fetched from `npm`.
+One thing to note is that its dependency on `solid-client-notifications` should be on the code _inside this repository_, rather than fetched from `npm`.
 This is achieved using `npm link` during the setup (see the installation section for the details).